 As Korben and Leeloo approach an intersection in his cab, the camera whips forward to reveal to the audience, that six police cars are waiting for him.
 In the far background, behind the police cars, is a chase between a police car and a long black car complete with muzzle flashes which represent gun fire between the two cars.
 Ever an eye for detail, Luc Besson noticed the embellishment the first time the visual effects shot was reviewed, thought that it was funny, and it remains in the final film.

-Cartoonist Jean-Claude Mézières of 'My Fifth Element' also says that Luc Besson approached him for ideas, telling him: "I want to make a movie based on your visuals.
+Cartoonist Jean-Claude Mézières of "My Fifth Element", also says that Luc Besson approached him for ideas, telling him: "I want to make a movie based on your visuals.
 But I am ready to pay you for the work."
-The nuance is because there has long been a controversy that many elements in the Star Wars series (several aliens, Darth Vader's costume, Leia's golden bikini, Han Solo's carbonite) were lifted almost unmodified out of Valerian (in particular 'L'Empire des Mille Planètes', published in 1971) - of which George Lucas is known to own several original editions, as seen during interviews in his study.
+The nuance is because there has long been a controversy that many elements in the Star Wars saga (several aliens, Darth Vader's costume, Leia's golden bikini, Han Solo's carbonite) were lifted almost unmodified out of Valerian (in particular 'L'Empire des Mille Planètes', published in 1971), of which George Lucas is known to own several original editions, as seen during interviews in his study.